Lake County Health Department Offers Free Covid-19 Testing

 There will be 500 tests available weekly on a first-come, first-served basis.
 No testing criteria are required.

-As of June X, Lake County had a total of 313 positive cases of COVID-19 and 15 deaths, according to the Florida DOH.
+As of June 7, Lake County had a total of 329 positive cases of COVID-19 and 15 deaths, according to the Florida DOH.

 For questions, call the DOH-Lake COVID-19 Hotline at 352-742-4830 from 9 a.m. to 5:00 p.m.
 For general information on COVID-19 in Florida, visit www.floridahealth.gov/covid-19, email covid-19@flhealth.gov or call 866-779-6121.